Skip to content

 Plugin Tools

-Http http_get, http_post, http_put, http_patch, http_delete — uses named ApiProfiles
+Http http_get, http_head, http_post, http_put, http_patch, http_delete — uses named ApiProfiles

-Changes read_changes — read the JSONL change log for observability by downstream agents
+Changes changes_read, changes_read_latest — read the JSONL change log for observability by downstream agents

-Scratchpad scratchpad_read, scratchpad_write, scratchpad_list — per-agent key-value store
+Scratchpad scratchpad_read, scratchpad_read_all, scratchpad_search, scratchpad_write, scratchpad_delete — per-agent key-value store

 Chatroom chatroom_send, chatroom_read — shared coordination log